georgethomps/southwest-flight-count-scraper/README.md

 from the beginning.

 **additional comments**
-Some TODO's are scattered throughout the script for potential improvements I'll make if I happen to revisit this project.
-Regardless, this program achieves its purpose even though some code could be written more elegantly.

-Furthermore, the input CSV file can be named whatever you want and contain any destinations you want as long as you have a column header, and the flights are separated by a hyphen ("-").
+The input CSV file can be named whatever you want and contain any destinations you want as long as you have a column header and the flights are separated by a hyphen ("-").

 **WARNING**: The test CSV has a limited number of flights, so it's very possible that Southwest's site will eventually block your IP from further running searches.
 If you experience issues, reduce the number